 KABUL, Afghanistan – The Latest on the war in Afghanistan (all times local):

-An Afghan official says a suicide bombing in the eastern city of Jalalabad has killed at least 10 people.
+An Afghan official says a suicide bomber targeting the funeral of a local official has killed at least 12 people.

 Noor Ahmad Habibi, deputy spokesman for the governor of the eastern Nangarhar province, says the bomber set off his explosives vest among people gathered in the provincial capital, Jalalabad, to mourn a former district chief.
 Inamullah Miakhial, spokesman for the local hospital, said the attack killed 12 people and wounded another 14.

 No one immediately claimed the attack.
 The Taliban and an Islamic State affiliate are both active in Nangarhar and routinely target security forces and local officials.